GregePorter/RIS-quickstart/README.md

 # Task 3: Installing Globus
 Globus is the recommended method of transferring data and scripts to the RIS.
 1. [Install Globus Connect Personal](https://docs.globus.org/globus-connect-personal/install/) - this will allow you to access your local files to then push to the RIS
+    1.1 NOTE - do NOT click High Assurance when you are configuring your collection.
+If you click on High Assurance then you'll have to Delete your configuration and remake it to share it to the RIS
 2. Open the [Globus App](https://app.globus.org/)
 3. Login with your Wustl Key
 4. Once you're connected, look for the Storage1 collection